CSC322-Grinnell/graduate-outcomes/README.md

 # Running SimpleCov

 SimpleCov will run when `rails test` is called.
 To view a detailed breakdown of test coverage, run `open coverage/index.html`.
-If the code coverage seems to low, try running `Spring stop` before `rails test`.
+If the code coverage seems unexpectedly low, try running `Spring stop` before `rails test`.

 # Project Components

-In this section we will give a high level description of the components of this Ruby on Rails application.
+In this section, we will give a high level description of the components of this Ruby on Rails application.
 Following the Rails project directory convention, most of the important project files are located in the `/app`, `/db`, and `/test` directories.
 Our models, views, controllers, and tests are all defined and located in their respective named directories.

 ## Models